Helperbird/website/src/pages/blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console.md

 url: blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console/
 tags: blog
 blog_cat:  GUIDE
-cardTitle: How to install and set up Helperbird
+cardTitle: How to deploy Helperbird through the Gsuite Console
 blog_snip: Your step by step guide on how to install and set up Helperbird.